ChethanGunvith/Android-Live-Data/README.md

 Getting started with LiveData is simple, but there is a lot of potential for experimentation with this lifecycle aware observable.

-Hopefully this has inspired you to build something.

-And as always, the documentation is linked.